 Advanced Lane finding

-The fourth project was a reiteration and improvement of the lane finding project that we did earlier.
+The fourth project in the self-driving car course was a reiteration and improvement of the lane finding project that we did earlier.

 The goal was to learn the very basics of computer vision.
 This includes learning about

 chessboardimages, like this:

 - distortion correction using the calculated distortion of the camera,